Janna26/idcas--final-project/README.md

 Purchase flow:
 **Shopping-cart flow
 - Carry out the purchase flow by selecting an item.
-- Carry out the purchase flow by selecting an item and returning to the Home Page.
 - Carry out purchase flow by selecting more than one item.
 - Carry out the purchase flow by selecting more than one item and closing the session.
 - Make a purchase of more than one item and remove one or more from the cart.